LeonardoWjq/LeonardoWjq.github.io/_pages/about.md

 ---
 permalink: /
-title: ":wave: Hey!
+title: "👋 Hey!
 Nice to Meet You!"
 excerpt: "About Me"
 author_profile: true
 redirect_from: